-St. Jude Medical Inc. (STJ), a maker of heart rhythm devices, sank the most in three years after U.S. government inspectors criticized the company’s methods for testing its Durata cables used for defibrillators.
+St. Jude Medical Inc. (STJ:US), a maker of heart rhythm devices, sank the most in three years after U.S. government inspectors criticized the company’s methods for testing its Durata cables used for defibrillators.

 St. Jude fell 12 percent to $31.37 at 4 p.m.
 New York time, its largest decline since October 6, 2009.
 The shares of the St. Paul, Minnesota-based company had risen 4.1 percent this year through yesterday.